Message threads

 Create thread message draft

-createThreadMessageDraft() creates a message draft for composing a message in an existing thread channel.
-This allows users to craft a message with additional options like user suggestion and typing indicator.
+createThreadMessageDraft() creates a message draft for composing a message in an existing thread channel with options like user suggestions and typing indicators.

 Method signature